 System monitoring and logging

 Our Ops Security teams use a set of monitoring alert criteria to define the critical security and availability standards for our services' production environments.
 Ops Security personnel use third-party monitoring tools to closely monitor any spikes in activity above predefined thresholds.
-We also deploy Intrusion Detection System (IDS) sensors at critical points in the network to detect and alert our security team to unauthorized attempts to access the network.
-Alerts are triggered for anomalies, and Ops Security uses established procedures to address them and any potential security threats they may represent.
+We also deploy Intrusion Detection System (IDS) sensors at critical points in the network to detect and alert our security team to unauthorised attempts to access the network.
+Alerts are triggered for anomalies and Ops Security uses established procedures to address them and any potential security threats they may represent.

-As much as possible, we automate processes and procedures to help create efficiencies, maintain consistency and repeatability, and reduce human error.
-We use automation in areas including configuration and patch management, creation and hardening of baseline images, and system monitoring.
+As much as possible, we automate processes and procedures to help create efficiencies, maintain consistency and repeatability and reduce human error.
+We use automation in areas including configuration and patch management, creation and hardening of baseline images and system monitoring.

 We enforce a comprehensive, change management process to help ensure that changes to the network or production environment are documented,